MigrantCaravan/Do-you-want-to-buy-this-avocado/README.md

-# Do you want to buy this avocado?
+# Do you want to buy this avocado? 🥑

 ## Description

 This web page displays a hight definition 4K 3D avocado.

 ![](public/DEMO.gif)

+## What is react-three-fiber?

+React-three-fiber is a React renderer for Three.js on the web and react-native, it is a boost to the speed at which you create 3D models and animations with Three.js

 # Getting Started with Create React App